 “It was strange but we knew in our hearts and souls that this follow up single was a hit” explains O’Jay.

 “The song was simple (like almost all of the self-composed songs we did).
 Ritchie worked with a bumping bassline and added some trendy synths on top.
 The beat was drumloop of a song called Break 4 Love by Raze.
 The beat was pretty popular, since a guy called Sydney Youngblood had a smash hit (If Only I Could), using the same beat.
 The rap was already recorded and we added some samples (we still liked that kind of stuff and still did not care of any copyright problems).
 Ritchie prerecorded my chorus melody.”
 O’Jay reminds.
 “Patsy was perfect for the song.
 Her voice reminded us a little of Wommack & Womack’s Footsteps on the dancefloor.
 Somehow her voice was unique.
 Everybody was happy with the result and made the final mix for ZYX.”

-Some of the comments mentions that Real McCoy were one of the best dance groups of the 90’s.
-90’s was the golden years for dance music.
-Eurodance reminds people of disco.
-Disco was huge in the 70’s and then slept for many years.
-Same with Eurodance it was huge in the 90’s and is now getting more popularity again.
+Some of the comments mention that Real McCoy was one of the best dance groups of the ’90s.
+The ’90s were the golden years for dance music.
+Eurodance reminds people of the disco.
+Disco was huge in the ’70s and then slept for many years.
+Same with Eurodance it was huge in the ’90s and is now getting more popularity again.
 Now the younger generation calls it EDM today.
 But the memories will live on forever.
 Today we live in a modern time now.
-Real McCoy, La Bouche, Fun Factory and there is more were all great groups from this genre that made the 90’s so interesting.
+Real McCoy, La Bouche, Fun Factory and there are more were all great groups from this genre that made the 90’s so interesting.
 It was a great generation.
-House now today has went more modern.
+House now today has gone more modern.
 It’s not the same anymore.